-Hultaby gives you in 3D, Hultaby castle (or maybe more accurate, residence), in my view of its 14th century apperance.
+Hultaby gives you in 3D, Hultaby castle, in my view of its 14th century apperance.
 Today it´s a ruin, just outside the city Vetlanda, Sweden.
+Exists in versions for Linux,Windows and Android.
+You can download them from HERE.

-HULTABY RESIDENCE (CASTLE)
+HULTABY

 Anyhow is the main building, placed on a by area 30x28 meter large plateau.
 This is made around a natural rock.
 The walls are mostly build without mortar.
 Some parts have though later been reinforced.
 This between the gates, and around the cellar of the tower.
+The building with walls of 4-5 meters where not the only one existing.
+Around it was about 20 houses located.
+Made of wood, and used as working shops, and as living areas during periods.

 Hultaby should not be compared with strongholds run by kings, or by feudal lords in other places of Europe.
 Feudalism never really got the grip of Sweden.
 This was a private residence, located quite a distance to closest town.
 And as today surrounded by deep forrests and many lakes.
+But it should be noted that Erengisle Sunessons position in society, was about as high you could get in those days.

 SUNESSON